Fadis04/BaseSpace-RUN-Upload-Pipeline/README.md

 ## License

 This project is licensed under the **MIT License** – see [LICENSE](LICENSE) for details.
-© 2025 Fadi Slimi – Medibio
+© 2025 Fadi Slimi – Medibio (Official Partner Illumina - North Africa)

 ---